swagat5147/Project-Euler/README.md

 # Project-Euler
-solved problems from the website projecteuler.net
+solved problems from the link https://projecteuler.net/archives